ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+should die to-nurht.
+My friends would
+look upon my quiet face Before they laid
+it in its resting place, And deem that
-ath had left it almost fair; And,
+death had left it almost fair; And,
 laying snow-white flowers against my
 liair, Would smooth it down with tearful
 tenderness, And fold my hands with